grepp-technical-assignment/TaskCreationHelper/README.md

 - Parameters and return value's variable type
   - Each parameter will have 3 options - variable name, type and dimension.
-- Time and memory limit (Memory limit is currently unsupported)
+- Time and memory limit
 - Solution files: List of solution files are here.
 Those are classified by following categories.
   - AC: Official solution.
 This should pass all test cases.
 Especially, the first AC solution will generate all answer data.
   - WA: Wrong Answer.
 This should return wrong answer at least one of test cases.
   - FAIL: This should fail(with any reason, including timeout and system fails) at least one of test cases.
   - TLE: This should exceed time limit at least one of test cases.
+  - MLE: This should exceed memory limit at least one of test cases.
 - Generator files: List of generator files are here.
 Each generator should have own name, which will be used in `genscript`.
 - Generator script(`genscript`): This is the script to use generate input data with generators.
 Comments are also supported.
 - I/O file storage directory
-- Input validator
+- Input validator files

 Initialize problem folder with Azad library, then you will get sample configuration json file in that problem folder.